Table of contents

 - Adjust the view – filter YouTube mentions by relevance or popularity to see the most important ones first

-- Set up alerts – implement the rules that will triger warnings and storm alerts to react quickly to potential brand crises.
+- Set up alerts – implement the rules that will trigger warnings and storm alerts to react quickly to potential brand crises.

 Step 3: Analyze the data

-Regardless which social listening tool you pick, the next step is to analyze your YouTube performance data.
+Regardless of which social listening tool you choose, the next step is to analyze your YouTube performance data.

-First, I suggest you to prompt the built-in AI assistant to summarize your social listening efforts.
+First, I suggest you prompt the built-in AI assistant to summarize your social listening efforts.

 You can simply type: “Generate a quick analysis of my brand’s YouTube social listening performance”.